 Again, the scheduling capabilities of Kubernetes excels in this area, as it gives you the ability to handle instances going down, creating highly available services across datacentres (affinity rules), and allowing for complex network traffic routing to minimise the effects of targeted attacks (service meshes).

-Observability can help analyze your entire system for potential faults and changes in user behaviour through a combination of monitoring, alerting, tracing, log aggregation and analytics.
+Observability can help analyse your entire system for potential faults and changes in user behaviour through a combination of monitoring, alerting, tracing, log aggregation and analytics.

 A well observable system will not only allow you to mitigate potential faults, avoiding service downtime entirely, but also enable a new level of innovation as you understand user behaviour and are able to ask questions of your system in a consistent manner.